Support Us

 For nearly 40 years, Master Arts Theatre has fostered a welcoming, Christ-centered environment for adults and children to explore theatre.
 Your continued support has been vital to our success especially now as we address important repairs to the building as we get ready for our 40th anniversary.

 This year, our summer acting program saw record enrollment with 50 participants and a waitlist!
-Ticket sales alone can’t cover all our expenses, and your donations are essential for programs like this as is our building.
+Ticket sales alone can’t cover all our expenses, and your donations are essential for programs like this as well as our building and organizational expenses.

 Would you please consider supporting Master Arts by donating, buying ads, or sponsoring a season?